facebookexperimental/MIRAI/documentation/InstallationGuide.md

 sudo cp include/*.h /usr/local/include
 ```

-You may need to allow the file to opened using the
+You may need to allow the file to be opened using the
 Security and Privacy tab of the System Preferences application.

 Then build and install MIRAI into cargo: